ICRC Hospital of Novye Atagi: Slaughter

 The attackers met two local Chechen staff members and told them in Chechen language to get out of the way - clearly indicating that the purpose was to assassinate expatriate staff.
 After a burst of gunfire from an automatic weapon in the courtyard of the hospital, most likely by one of the guards in the compound, the attack was aborted and the masked men left the hospital compound in a hurry.

 The guards then called the Chechen military commander of the village which arrived accompanied with armed men at around 4 o'clock hour in the morning.
 The survivors discovered the dead bodies, took care of the wounded and gathered themselves while waiting for dawn.
 A crowd of inhabitants of the local village congregated to comfort and protect them.

+The deputy interior minister of the temporary Chechen government, Mr Vakha Zakriev described the attack as a "provocation" targeted at sabotaging the presidential elections in the republic.
 Chechnya's security chief, Abu Movsayev, has accused Russian secret services of organizing the killing of the ICRC workers and of the six Russians who died the following day.
 The Federal Security Service of the Russian Federation (FSB) have denied involvement and the Russian Interior Ministry accused the Chechen leadership of being unable to protect people from "rampant banditry."

-Various sources indicated involvement of either Adam Deniyev or Arbi Barayev.
+In 2010 major Aleksi Potyomkin, a defector from Russia's FSB, testified that the killings were conducted by FSB spetsnaz unit that entered the hospital in search of Chechens, and decision to kill nurses was done either by mistake or in response to orders to leave no witnesses of their presence.